SteeltoeOSS/Samples/Connectors/src/Redis/README.md

 2016-07-01T07:27:57.73-0600 [APP/0]      OUT Now listening on: http://*:57540
 2016-07-01T07:27:57.73-0600 [APP/0]      OUT Application started.
 Press Ctrl+C to shut down.
 ```
 At this point the app is up and running.
-Upon startup the app inserts a couple key/values into the bound Redis Cache.
-To display those values click on the `Cache Data` link in the menu and you should see the key/values displayed.
+Upon startup the app inserts a key/values into the bound Redis Cache.

+To display those values click on the `Cache Data` link in the menu and you should see the key/values displayed using the Microsoft RedisCache.

+You can click on the `ConnectionMultiplexer Data` link to view data using the StackExchange CollectionMultiplexor.